 God has a place of “altaring” for us

 There is a place of “altaring” and a price of altering.
 Altars have a price--God intends that something be “altered” in us when we come to altars.
 To receive the promise means we make way for the transformation.

 Have you ever felt that the Lord put in your heart an expectation of promise?
 Such aspirations come from the Lord (Psalm 62:5).
 You sense anticipation of something God has put in your heart and underwritten by promises in His Word.
 You look at the promise and begin to picture in your mind what it’s going to be like.
 The fact is, we often visualize things that have nothing whatsoever to do with what God wants to do with us.

 Abraham knew there was a place for him, and God has a “place” for you.
 There is a longing in every human heart for where we are meant to be, but we get caught up in our notion of how it’s going to be fulfilled.
-When Abraham was told by the Lord he had a place, he probably imagined a verdant valley, flowing stream, lovely mountains.
-But the Scripture says he came into the place and there were Canaanites in the land.
+When the Lord told Abraham he had a place for him, Abraham probably imagined a verdant valley, flowing stream, lovely mountains.
+But the Scripture says he came to a place were Canaanites were living in the land.
 The Canaanites were the most perverted, corrupt culture in human history.
 They were the Satanists of that time.

 Abraham’s building of the altar represents his saying: “I’m accepting a promise, understanding that this is different than what I thought it was going to be, but it’s also something that I believe God can bring to pass.
 I trust You, Lord, that You will make it work.”

 Be encouraged to let your heart receive the promise and embrace wherever you are right now, even if it seems much different that what you hope for.
-If the Lord is there with you, He can make it work, but it will require the building of an altar on your part to say, I’m willing, as well as your trust that God is greater than your preconception of how it’s supposed to be.
+If the Lord is there with you He can make it work, but it will require the building of an altar on your part to say, I’m willing and to trust that God is greater than your preconception of how it’s supposed to be.

 Abraham calls on the Name of the Lord